 Treasure of Tenney’s Grey Court Castle

-*A second Meeting House Hill caused some confusion during my research.
+*A second Meeting House Hill can cause confusion.
 It was located on Forest Street and had some similar buildings to the main Meeting House Hill.
 Most notably, the Forest Street site had a cemetery that was vandalized and has since vanished.